We offer all year round eco-volunteer missions on the island of Sulawesi in Indonesia around the fabulous karsts of Konawe.

 If you share our values and feel concerned about the causes we fight for, come and join us in the field !
-Not only will you contribute to the preservation of this magnificent region and improve the lives of isolated populations, but you will also live a moment out of time, make unforgettable encounters, observe wonderful animals and explore one of the most beautiful places on the planet.
-Our ecovolunteer missions are made for you!
+Not only will you contribute to the preservation of this magnificent region and improve the lives of isolated populations,, or live a moment out of time, make unforgettable encounters, observe wonderful animals and exercise yourself by exploring one of the most beautiful places on the planet, these ecovolunteer missions are made for you!

 Why come with us ?

-- To share extraordinary adventures and make lifelong friends ; in short, for an intense and unforgettable experience,
+- To share extraordinary adventures and forging friendships very strong ... in short, to live an intense and unforgettable experience,

-- To “log off” and experience a rare and enriching regeneration , to the rhythm of nature, the sea, and the songs of forest birds…
+- To experience a rare and beneficial disconnection and renewal , to the rhythm of nature, the sea, and the songs of forest birds…

-- For the chance to plunge into ecosystems – those of Wallacea – that are among the world’s richest in biodiversity, but also the least accessible and facing the greatest threat,
+- To have the chance to sink into ecosystems - those of Wallacea - among the richer in biodiversity but also the most inaccessible and threatened there are.

-Or because you’re fed up with living outside the law ;-) Indeed, the charter of the environment in the French Constitution declares that the environment is the common heritage of humankind and that "everyone has a duty to take part in preserving and improving [it]".
+Or because you are tired of living illegally!
+Indeed, the charter of the environment in the French Constitution declares that the environment is the common heritage of humankind and that "everyone has a duty to take part in preserving and improving [it]".

 Where do we work?